BritishPandaChick/100-days-of-code/log.md

 **Thoughts** I did lots of debugging for this project.
 I used developer tools to figure out why some of the images were being a problem on the browser and trying to be in the middle of the site.
 I think this is due to the way the grid system on my site works.
 I tried changing some of the measurements for the margins, height, and padding.
 This didn't work and did nothing when I looked at everything on my site.
 I finally decided to redo some of the HTML to see where the problem is.
 So far I managed to fix most of the site.
 My second navigation and footer are way too far from the rest of the content, creating a large white gap on the page.
 I did save my original code to my code file.
 I'm hoping to wrap this up tomorrow.

 **Link(s) to work**: [30 Days, 30 Sites Mobile Services/Events](https://codepen.io/BritishPandaChick/full/zPpQzB/)

+### Day 98: November 22, 2017

+**Today's Progress** Debug final issues for mobile services and events site for 30 Days, 30 sites challenge.

+**Thoughts** Finally finished my mobile services site.
+I wanted to play with the margins on this project to see if that would help with some of the elements on my site.
+It helped a little bit.
+I think most of the problem comes from the float property set in some of the grid tags.
+When I removed the float property from the full width and half width classes, more problems were created.
+I found the negative margins, while the not best practice, worked for this situation.
+I'll see if I can find a better solution later with this project in the future.

+**Link(s) to work**: [30 Days, 30 Sites Mobile Services/Events](https://codepen.io/BritishPandaChick/full/zPpQzB/)